rikhuijzer/SIRUS.jl/paper/paper.md

 \label{tab:perf}
 \end{table}

-At the time of writing, SIRUS performs best on the binary classification datasets which can be recognized by the AUC measure.
+At the time of writing, SIRUS's predictive performance is comparable to the linear model and XGBoost on the binary classification datasets, that is, Haberman, Titanic, Breast Cancer, and Diabetes.
-SIRUS outperforms the decision tree and performs similarly to the linear model on these datasets.
+The reason for outperforming the linear model could be that negative effects are often nonlinear for fragile systems [@taleb2020statistical].
+For example, it could be that an increase in auxillary nodes in the Haberman dataset reduces the chance of survival exponentially.
+In such cases, the hard cutoff points chosen by random forests and SIRUS may fit the data better.

 For the multiclass Iris classification and the Boston Housing regression datasets, the performance was worse than the other models.
 It could be that this is caused by a bug in the implementation or because this is a fundamental issue in the algorithm.